 Ease of use and code portability

 Developers across all levels of expertise can get started easily on DL1 instances.
 They can continue to use their own workflow management services by using AWS DL AMIs and DL Containers to get started on DL1 instances.
 Advanced users can also build custom kernels to optimize their model performance using Gaudi’s programmable Tensor Processing Cores.
 (TPCs).
 Using Habana SynapseAI® tools, they can seamlessly migrate their existing models running on GPU- or CPU-based instances onto DL1 instances with minimal code changes.

 DL1 instances support leading ML frameworks such as TensorFlow and PyTorch, enabling you to continue using your preferred ML workflows.
 You can access optimized models such as Mask R-CNN for object detection and BERT for natural language processing on Habana’s GitHub repository to quickly build, train, and deploy your models.
 SynapseAI’s rich Tensor Processing Core (TPC) kernel library supports a wide variety of operators and multiple data types for a range of model and performance needs.

 Powered by Gaudi Accelerators from Habana Labs

-DL1 instances are powered by Gaudi accelerators from Habana Labs (an Intel company), that feature eight fully programmable TPCs and 32 GB of high bandwidth memory per accelerator.
+DL1 instances are powered by Gaudi accelerators from Habana Labs (an Intel company), that feature eight fully programmable TPCs and 32 GiB of high bandwidth memory per accelerator.
 They have a heterogeneous compute architecture to maximize training efficiency and a configurable centralized engine for matrix-math operations.
 They also have the industry’s only native integration of ten 100 Gigabit Ethernet ports on every Gaudi accelerator for low latency communication between accelerators.

 Habana SynapseAI® SDK